 - This year, the focus will be on health, data security and AI

 MIT Technology Review - Groundbreaking Technologies 2020

-The MIT Technology Review (Massachusetts Institute of Technology) presented the groundbreaking future technologies of the current year 2020 again this year.
+The MIT Technology Review (Massachusetts Institute of Technology) presented another groundbreaking this year future technologies of the current year 2020.
 Last year took place with the Guest author Bill Gates a paradigm shift is taking place.
-Surprisingly, the focus in 2019 was heavily on health and the environment.
-For example with the famous meat-free burger "Beyond Meat", which is now available in many places, or an energy-efficient toilet that does not need any sewage system.
-In addition, robots and artificial intelligence were of course the big topics.
+Surprisingly, the focus in 2019 was heavily on health and Environment.
+For example with the famous meat-free burger "Beyond Meat", which is now available in many places, or an energy-efficient toilet that works without sewers.
+In addition, of course, were robots and Artificial intelligence the big issues.

 This year, too, personalized health is still in the foreground, but the issue of data security is now an essential issue.
 There was also a further development in terms of the environment: With a future technology that deals with the consequences and causes of climate change by predicting extreme weather events.
 We introduce five of the 10 breakthrough technologies.

 1. Correlation between climate change and weather events